kobisasson/skinjs/README.md

 ------------
-Light weight aspect oriented library which enable validating functions based on contracts. the library also enables to define pre and post activities before function. or use your a predefined skin ( or more then one) which will be activated before and after the function body.
+Light weight aspect oriented library which enable validating functions based on contracts. the library also enables to define pre and post activities before function. or use your a predefined skin ( or more than one) which will be activated before and after the function body.
+By proactively providing contract based API for your public API, you enable a reliable dependency to and from your packages.

 Installation
 ------------